bet01/workshops/kafka/KafkaFlowConsumer/README.md

 ### Process messages in order as per the guaranteed order per partition
 Done by using `.WithWorkerDistributionStrategy<PartitionKeyDistributionStrategy>()`

 > **_NOTE:_**  ByteSum is the default strategy.
 This maintains order per message key not per partition.
 This may actually be OK but it depends on how the offset commits are done.
-This is because ByteSum can process messages out of order per partition, but in order per message key, so you cold complete offset 2 before offset 1, but how would KafkaFlow handle it if you complete offset 2 but offset 1 fails?
+This is because ByteSum can process messages out of order per partition, but in order per message key, so you could complete offset 2 before offset 1, but how would KafkaFlow handle this if offset 2 completes but offset 1 fails?
 The main thing is we do not want to skip/lose messages!

 ### Only commit (complete) messages once processed